Skip to main content

 But on their own, they don’t yet form a garden.

-They are simply pieces of the puzzle.
+They are simply smaller pieces of a bigger picture.

-The second layer: the style you imagine
+The second layer: the garden style you imagine

 • A coastal garden that feels light and relaxed